cgreenhalgh/opensharingtoolkit-mediahub/docs/userguide.md

 Click `Add` to create the definition for the `Kiosk` and return to the `Kiosk List` view.

-In the `Kiosk List`, on your new `Kiosk` entry, click `Export...`.
+In the `Kiosk List`, on your new `Kiosk` entry, click `Publish...`.
 In the dialog enter a directory name for your published kiosk on the web server.
 This must be different for every kiosk and app, and a short name without spaces is probably safest, e.g. "tutorialkiosk".

-A view for this export task appears, initially titled `Add Background Task`, and sub-titled `Publish kiosk to webserver`.
-Click `Create` and the view will change to `Edit Background Task`.
+A view for this publishing task appears, initially titled `Add Background Task`, and sub-titled `Publish kiosk to webserver`.
+Click `Run` and the view will change to `Edit Background Task`.
 Shortly a `Task Status` section should appear, which gives you progress information about publishing the kiosk.
 Hopefully this will change to "Task complete" within 10 seconds or so (longer for a kiosk with more files and/or more complex apps).

-This view has three links near the top: the "web kiosk view" link is the published kiosk user interface on the mediahub web server; try opening this in another window, or on another device.
+This view has three links near the bottom: the "web kiosk view" link is the published kiosk user interface on the mediahub web server; try opening this in another window, or on another device.
 You should see a browser view with an item for your app, which if you click it has options to `Get on this device`, i.e. download it on that device, or `Send over the Internet`, i.e. get a URL and QRCode that can be entered into another phone or tablet to download it.

 The other link is an archive file which you can download and unpack on another web server or on a dedicated kiosk device to make those downloads available there.